corneliusweig/kubernetes-lxd/README.md

 Below, some commands will need to be executed inside the lxc container and others on the host.
 - **$**-prefix means to be executed on the host machine
 - **@**-prefix means to be executed inside the lxc container
+- no prefix means it does not matter where the command is executed

 1. First ensure on your host system that `$ cat /proc/sys/net/bridge/bridge-nf-call-iptables` returns 1.
    This is required by kubernetes but cannot be validated inside the lxc container.